 Interns take direction primarily from publication editors.
 They are also assigned a faculty adviser, who will help them shape their stories.
 They will have access to shared interpreters, as well as to program equipment, such as still and video cameras.

 Graduate credit, if desired, should be sought from an intern’s home school.

-You’ll write a minimum of four feature stories about issues in Turkey for the former World Press Review, now a large global affairs digital magazine based in New York CIty.
+You’ll write a minimum of three feature stories about issues in Turkey for the former World Press Review, now a large global affairs digital magazine based in New York CIty.
 You’ll work under the supervision of Worldpress‘ web editor in New York, with the assistance of Istanbul Project faculty.

 Time Out Istanbul (English language edition)